Justrandom2937/CompiledFilesFedora/README.md

 To upload your own files fork this repo and [FedoraLoader](https://github.com/Justrandom2937/Fedoraware) repo,

-and edit Fedoraloader/Fedoraloader/Fedoraloader/src/Loader/Loader.cpp (master) and paste your fedoraware file.
+and edit Fedoraloader/Fedoraloader/Fedoraloader/src/Loader/Loader.cpp (master) file and paste your fedoraware file.

 and wait for github actions end.